gjuchault/fuzzyjs/README.md

 **`filter`**

-Can be used as a [Array.prototype.filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) callback
+Can be used as a [Array.prototype.filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) callback.
+You can use the `sourceAccessor` option if you pass an array of objects that contains the string you want to match.

 ```ts
 import { filter as fuzzy } from 'fuzzyjs'